noec764/erpnext/docs/dooks/human-resources/payroll/payroll-setup.md

 This document allows you to define each Earning and Deduction component which can be used to create a Salary Structure and subsequently create Salary Slip or Additional Salary.
 You can also configure the type, condition and formula as well as other settings which are discussed below.
 You should be able to enable various combinations of the following options to configure each component as it fits your Company / Regional policies.

 * Depends on Leave Without Pay: Leave Without Pay (LWP) happens when an Employee runs out of allocated leaves or takes a leave without an approval (via Leave Application).
-If enabled, Dooks will automatically deduct the pay in proportion of LWP days divided by the total working days for the month (based on the Holiday List).
+If enabled, Dokie will automatically deduct the pay in proportion of LWP days divided by the total working days for the month (based on the Holiday List).

-	> Note: If you don’t want Dooks to manage LWP, don’t turn on this flag in any of the Salary Components
+	> Note: If you don’t want Dokie to manage LWP, don’t turn on this flag in any of the Salary Components

 * Do not include in total: If this option is enabled, the component wont be added to the total of the Earnings or Deductions of the Salary Slip